Kozhikode Corporation EMS Stadium

 The EMS Stadium, located in Kozhikode, Kerala, India, is a multi-purpose stadium primarily used for football matches.
-The stadium is home to the I-League club Gokulam Kerala FC.
+The stadium is home to the I-League club Gokulam Kerala.
 With a capacity of 50,000, it is the third largest football stadium in India.

 Built in 1977, It is named after the first Chief Minister of Kerala E. M. S. Namboodiripad.
 Gokulam Kerala has been playing their home matches at the Stadium since 2017 and has had a successful run at the stadium winning their first I-League home match against East Bengal with a score of 2–1.

 The stadium has played host to several important football tournaments, such as Super Cup, Santosh Trophy, and Sait Nagjee Football Tournament.
 The stadium is considered a historic and important venue for football in the region.

 Renovations

 The Corporation Stadium has undergone significant renovations over the years to improve its infrastructure and facilities.
 In 2005, the stadium underwent a renovation to host State Bank of Travancore National Football League matches.
 Another renovation was done in 2011 in preparation for the National Games in 2012, with the Corporation of Kozhikode and the government investing around 18 Crore for the upgrade.

 The new design of the stadium by RK Ramesh, includes state-of-the-art amenities such as a VVIP lounge with a seating capacity of 200, dressing rooms, media center, and other facilities.
 The grandstand pavilion was also upgraded for the National Games in 2012, and the stadium was fitted with improved floodlights to ensure high-quality matches.
 The EMS Stadium has been renovated to be an international standard stadium for both football and cricket.

 The stadium is also equipped with modern facilities like VIP seating arrangements, food courts, and washrooms.
 The stadium has also installed CCTV cameras for security and safety measures.
 The stadium is easily accessible to public transport.

 The EMS Stadium is a premier sports venue in Kerala and continues to host a wide range of events, such as concerts and festivals.